aboutcode-org/aboutcode/docs/source/scancode-toolkit/cli-reference/help-text-options.rst

 .. note::

-    Plugins that are shown by using ``--plugins`` inlcude the following:
+    Plugins that are shown by using ``--plugins`` include the following:

     #.
 Post-Scan Plugins
     #.
 Pre-Scan Plugins